lvgl/lvgl/docs/details/base-widget/layouts/grid.rst

 Internal padding
 ----------------

-To modify the minimum space Grid inserts between objects, the following properties can be set on the Grid container style:
+To modify the minimum space Grid inserts between Widgets, the following properties can be set on the Grid container style:

 -  ``pad_row`` Sets the padding between the rows.